 Paper-based simulation of the interface for evaluation with users.

 7. Digital simulation

 Realistic simulation of the interface and motion made in prototyping tool during the workshop.

 The infographic shows the correlations between the research methods used during the workshop with users and the analytical methodology that is used to create requirements and design.

-User Centered Design [UCD] is an iterative design process in which designers focus on the users and their needs in each phase of the design process.
+User Centered Design (UCD) is an iterative design process in which designers focus on the users and their needs in each phase of the digital product design process.
 The concept of User Centered Design is to place the end-user at the centre of the design process.

 User Centered Design is driven by research.
 Research during the development process provides an important insight into the expectations, behaviours, and needs of the target audience.

 In the UCD initial phase there are two goals: specify the context of use and definition and development of system requirements.